Koredotcom/docs/docs/gale/models/open-source-models/select-and-deploy-an-open-source-model.md

 <img src="../images/three-dots-options-for-model.png" alt="Three Dots Options for Model" title="Three Dots Options for Model" style="border: 1px solid gray; zoom:80%;">

-Click the **Deployment history** tab on the Deploy page to see view the history.
+Click the **Deployment history** tab on the Deploy page to view the history.
 This can be particularly useful for auditing and accountability purpose.

 ### **Re-deploy a Deployed Model**